cybercongress/cyb-archeology/docs/cyb.md

 Browser just don't care about what data with which apps agent want to share.
 We ask ourselves what if a browser can ask apps what kind of permissions they can provide thus exposing this permission system to any other apps?
 We believe this approach will allow web3 developers provide experience inaccessible for previous architectures.

+### knowledge.cyb

+Achievement: **Wisdom**

+Given when a user finds a congress wiki page.

+Grades:

+- Sharing knowledge

+Knowledge page contains project documentation and web3 blog.
+Project documentation consists of whitepapers and development guidelines.
+Web3 blog facilitate immersion into the web3 browsing: it contains help articles, announces, development news.

+### source.cyb

+Achievement: **Heart**

+Given when a user downloads and builds Cyb by himself.

+Grades:

+-  True love

+This module contains all design and development sources of Cyb.
+This should be a single point of truth for developers.

+### .dev

+Developers experience is critical for the whole web3 adoption.
+This app helps to develop and publish web3 apps.

+By default .dev app listens 5000 port to display and debug your app.

+### feed.cyb

+1. what is web3 feed
+2. subscription on events
+3. import/export/sharing
+4. privacy